 Outlook for 2018

 Looking to build from the gains made in 2017, PhilJets looks forward to an even more fruitful year this 2018.
 Spurred on by the same drive that made last year successful, the company is looking into opening bases of operations in strategic locations in the country like Palawan, Cebu, and Davao.
-Acquisition of additional aircrafts also looms on the horizon as the company aims to solidify its presence in different segments of the aviation industry.
+Acquisition of additional aircrafts like heli and jets also looms on the horizon as the company aims to solidify its presence in different segments of the aviation industry.
 Expansion into the Education, Logistics, and Tourism sectors are also high on the agenda list of PhilJets for 2018.

 - Challenger 350.
 Bombardier.
 Retrieved from: https://businessaircraft.bombardier.com/en/aircraft/challenger-350